JatinAgarwal28/Cold-Mail-Generator/README.md

-Sure!
-Below is a professional README template for your Cold Mail Generator project.
-This README includes sections typically found in a professional README file, such as project description, features, installation instructions, usage, and technologies used.

----

 # 📧 Cold Mail Generator

 A Streamlit-based web application designed to help users generate personalized cold emails for job applications.
 By uploading a CV and providing a job listing URL, the application extracts relevant job details, queries the user's portfolio for relevant links, and generates a tailored email using a language model.